ibtj21/PRODIGY_DS_03/README.md

 ___

 ## Description
 This project aims to build a **Decision Tree Classifier** to predict whether a bank customer will subscribe to a term deposit.
-Using features such as demographic data, contact history, and marketing campaign engagement, the model helps the bank target the most promising customers, improving marketing effectiveness.
+By analyzing features such as demographic data, contact history, and marketing campaign engagement, the model helps the bank target promising customers, improving marketing campaign effectiveness.

 ___

 ## Overview
-The project involves the following:
+The project involves:
 1. Analyzing customer data to identify key predictors of subscription behavior.
 2. Building a baseline model for performance comparison.
 3. Developing a Decision Tree Classifier and evaluating its performance.
-4. Optimizing the model through hyperparameter tuning to achieve better results.
+4. Optimizing the model with hyperparameter tuning for better results.
-5. Generating actionable recommendations for the bank to enhance their marketing strategies.
+5. Generating actionable recommendations for enhancing the bank's marketing strategies.

-Python libraries such as `pandas`, `numpy`, `matplotlib`, `seaborn`, and `sklearn` are used for data manipulation, visualization, and modeling.
+Key Python libraries used include `pandas`, `numpy`, `matplotlib`, `seaborn`, and `sklearn` for data manipulation, visualization, and modeling.

 ___

 ## Data Source
-The dataset used in this project is from the [Bank Marketing Data](https://archive.ics.uci.edu/ml/datasets/bank+marketing) available in the UCI Machine Learning Repository.
+The dataset used in this project is available on Kaggle: [Classification of Bank Deposit Using Decision Tree](https://www.kaggle.com/code/mehakiftikhar/classification-of-bank-deposit-using-decision-tree).

 ___